 The Aomori Contemporary Art Centre also periodically holds temporary special exhibitions.
 Entrance to the grounds is free, however opening times and eventual admission fees for the special exhibitions vary.

 JR buses between Aomori (Aomori and Shin-Aomori Stations) and Lake Towada stop off along the way at the Hakkoda Ropeway and various other points around the southeastern base of the mountain.
-The one way trip to the ropeway station takes about 75 minutes and 1100 yen from Aomori Station or about two hours and 2300 yen from Lake Towada.
-There are 6-7 departures per day, except from early November to mid April when the number of buses is reduced to three daily connections that operate only between Aomori and Sukayu Onsen.
-The JR buses are covered by the Japan Rail Pass but not by the JR East Tohoku Area Pass and the JR East South Hokkaido Pass.
+The one way trip to the ropeway station takes about 75 minutes and 1120 yen from Aomori Station or about two hours and 2350 yen from Lake Towada.
+There are five departures per day, except from early November to mid April when the number of buses is reduced to three daily connections that operate only between Aomori and Sukayu Onsen.
+The JR buses are covered by the Japan Rail Pass and JR East Tohoku Area Pass, but not by the JR East South Hokkaido Pass and JR Tohoku South Hokkaido Rail Pass.